werf/werf/docs/_includes/reference/cli/werf_helm_repo_remove.md

 {% else %}
 {% assign header = "###" %}
 {% endif %}
-remove one or more chart repositories
+Remove one or more chart repositories.

 {{ header }} Syntax